 Hockey will take all reasonable steps to ensure that adults working with young people are suitable and appropriately qualified.
 Recruitment and selection procedures will apply to all persons with substantial access to young people, whether paid or unpaid.
-A decision to appoint a Leader is the responsibility of the club / Branch / Association and not of any one individual within it.
+A decision to appoint a leader is the responsibility of the UHU or club and not of any one individual within it.
 The relevant committees should ratify all recommendations for appointment.